enlear/bit-randoms/README.md

-# bit-randoms
+# Bit Randoms
-Different UI components built by the Enlear team
+Different UI components built by the Enlear Team